simgrid/simgrid/docs/source/app_s4u.rst

 objects of type Foo directly but always FooPtr references (which are defined as `boost::intrusive_ptr
 <http://www.boost.org/doc/libs/1_61_0/libs/smart_ptr/intrusive_ptr.html>`_
-<Foo>), you will never have to explicitely release the resource that
+<Foo>), you will never have to explicitly release the resource that
 you use nor to free the memory of unused objects.
 Here is a little example: